 Have you ever come to the realization that there is too much information on the internet?
 Well, if you have, then chances are you’ve been experiencing a content shock.
-Content shock occurs when someone becomes overwhelmed by the amount of information they need to organize and consume.
+Content shock occurs when people become overwhelmed by the information they need to organize and consume.
 It is a modern form of sensory overload.

-Content shock refers to the risks of the content marketing world drowning in too much low-quality content, and as content marketing is getting more and more competitive, mediocre content won’t make the cut anymore.
+Content shock refers to the risks of the content marketing world drowning in too much low-quality content.
+As content marketing is getting more and more competitive, mediocre content won’t make the cut anymore.
 In short, if content marketing produces mediocre content on a large scale, there won’t be enough people to consume it.

 Content Shock and its Various interpretations: